Privacy Policy

 Permissions Ki may request

-Ki uses the iPhone's standard permission prompts when, and only when, it needs them.
+Ki uses the iPhone's standard permission prompts when, and only when, the page you are browsing needs them, and only when you have first enabled that permission for that site through the address-bar shield.
 We currently use:

-• Local Network.
-Requested only if you opt in to Mac pairing.
+- Local Network.
+Requested only if you opt in to Mac pairing in Settings.
 Used to advertise the iPhone over Bonjour on your local Wi-Fi.

-Ki does not request the following: Camera, Microphone, Location, Contacts, Photos, HealthKit, Bluetooth, Motion, Reminders, Calendar, or the iOS advertising identifier (IDFA).
+Ki does not request the following: Location, Contacts, Photos, HealthKit, Bluetooth, Motion, Reminders, Calendar, or the iOS advertising identifier (IDFA).

 Cookies and trackers in the browser itself